Best Canon Digital Camera Memory Card Prices

 Sandisk Memory CardSD = SecureDigital and is about the size of a US postage stamp and thinner than CF cards.

-1. There are two main kinds of CF cards, Type I (3.3 mm thick) and the thicker Type II (CF2) cards (5 mm thick).
+1. There were two main kinds of CF cards, Type I (3.3 mm thick) and the thicker Type II (CF2) cards (5 mm thick).
+They're hardly used at all anymore

 2. There are three main kinds of SD cards, SD.
 SDHC for high capacity and SDXC for extra capacity.
 There is also a SD UHS-1 designation for either of the last two which stands for ultra high speed.
 Ultra high speed may be needed for shooting HD video as well as when shooting RAW files in a rapid sequence.